 Anton’s banned from driving for being pissed behind the wheel, and he lost his mining job when he lost his licence.
-Now, mining in Australia isn’t the same as it was in 1920’s Barnsley, Anton earned 185 thousand Aussie dollars for going down the hole.
-This made it even more absurd that he now had to get about this small town, south of Perth…on a skateboard.
-He was 40 and a bit like a too-old Linkin Park fan.
+To be clear, mining in Australia isn’t the same as it was in 1920’s Barnsley, Anton earns 185 thousand Aussie dollars for risking the black lung.
+This makes it even more absurd that he has to get about this small town on a skateboard.
+He’s 40, and a bit like a too-old Linkin Park fan.

-He kept stunning himself by finding half-drunken stubby cans of Jim Beam and Coke that he’d forgotten he was drinking.
+He keeps stunning himself by finding half-drunk cans of Jim Beam and Coke that he’s forgotten he’s drinking.
 Little surprises.
-‘Awwww Bonus!’.
-It was golden.

-He talked so much one night that I just shut the door on him while he’s still blabbering some crap.
-He’s in the throws a seriously invasive amphetamine monologue and I simply needed to be not listening to Anton anymore. #shutupnowanton
+He talks so much one night that I just shut the door on him while he’s still blabbering some crap.
+He’s in the throws a seriously invasive amphetamine monologue and I simply need to be not listening to Anton anymore. #shutupnowanton

 We have kitchen therapy sessions.
 I make spaghetti and he itches and paces around taking his cap off, putting his cap back on and getting angry about his estranged wife and kids, his legally-aggressive father-in-law, banks and the farm he used to have.

 He’s in a particularly sad ebb of his life, which seems – from what can reasonably be established – to have been otherwise quite remarkable.
 He is quietly struggling.
 Knocking around alone inside this beautiful home that was meant for four.
 Margs was a bit like that.
 All these pretty houses.

-It certainly felt so.
-It could have been that it was Halloween but the few people that we did see, moving from car to house or nipping next door, were fucking hammered.
+It could be that it’s Halloween, but the very few people that we do see, moving from car to house or nipping next door, are fucking hammered.
 Proper deadbeat shit-faced.

-One night after we’d had a couple of glasses of local wine, we walked back to Anton’s in the cool of the night.
-We held hands through the dark, empty streets of perfect suburbia.
-It wasn’t late.
-Maybe 9pm.
-We passed ideal house after ideal house.
-But there was a distinct lack of any type of soul.
+We’ve had a couple of glasses of local wine and we’re walking back to Anton’s in the cool of the night.
+We hold hands through the dark, empty housing estate.
+It’s not late.
+Maybe 9.
+We pass ideal house after ideal house but there is a distinct lack of any type of soul.